2024–25 United Rugby Championship: URC Grand Final

 For the first time since it became the United Rugby Championship, the highest seeded team made the final, and faced the second seed, as all six knockout matches were won by the team with home advantage.
 Leinster hosted the Bulls in Croke Park, the first URC final to be held outside South Africa, and the first appearance of Leinster in a final since the format began.
 Bulls reached a record third final.
-Both teams needed their first URC title, although it would be Leinster's ninth total championship in all formats of the competition. and their twelfth play-off Grand Final.
+Both teams needed their first URC title, although it would be Leinster's ninth total championship in all formats of the competition. and their twelfth play-off Grand Final, while the Bulls carried three championships from their previous competition, Super Rugby.
 This final was the first between the two teams.

-In their previous meeting this season, in Round 13, Bulls inflicted the first defeat of the season across all competitions on Leinster, 21-20 in Pretoria.
+In their previous meeting this season, in Round 13, Bulls inflicted the first defeat of the season across all competitions on Leinster, 21–20 in Pretoria.
 In all previous URC meetings going back to 2021, Bulls lead Leinster four wins to two, including both previous play-off meetings.

-In the final, Leinster proved much too strong for the Bulls in wet conditions, racing to a 19-0 lead at half time.
+In the final, Leinster proved much too strong for the Bulls in wet conditions, racing to a 19–0 lead at half time.
 A Bulls try early in the second half briefly raised hopes of a comeback, but Leinster saw out a dominant win with a further try and two penalties, confirming a 32–7 win for their ninth championship in total.
 The Bulls were consigned to a third URC final defeat in four years.